Shubham0315/GIT-Commands/MERGING.md

 - In short, in this method, we only do changes in child/feature branch not in master.
 No commits will be done in master after creation of child.
 So by this, there are no chances of getting any conflicts in code

 **DEMO**
 - Create new empty repository and initialize it (master branch).
 Add 2 files and stage,commit them.
 So master branch will have 2 files and 2 commits.
+(Add and commits should be one by one)

 ![image](https://github.com/user-attachments/assets/8e6495a9-8732-4b64-adce-39f5af56b70c)
 ![image](https://github.com/user-attachments/assets/7a2ff261-7eb9-4201-81d1-9a3081897e03)

 - Create new branch "feature".
 Add 2 files and stage, commit them.
 So child branch will have 4 commits and 4 files in total.
+(Add and commits should be one by one)

 ![image](https://github.com/user-attachments/assets/04656b56-a45b-4db7-88f3-48feff893caa)
 ![image](https://github.com/user-attachments/assets/690a0b84-68b5-4b5a-a260-a4107baf5c15)